fabrica-land/fabrica-connectors/trust_agreement.md

 ## 2. Smart Contract ##

 1. Definitions:
-   1. *"Blockchain / Ethereum"* means the Ethereum mainnet and the consensus blockchain for such mainnet (networkID:1, chainID:1) as recognized by the official Go Ethereum Client implemented at https://github.com/ethereum/go-ethereum on the Effective Date.
+   1. **Blockchain / Ethereum** means the Ethereum mainnet and the consensus blockchain for such mainnet (networkID:1, chainID:1) as recognized by the official Go Ethereum Client implemented at https://github.com/ethereum/go-ethereum as of the Creation Date.
-   2. *"Address / wallet"* means a public key address on Ethereum.
+   2. **Address / wallet** means a public key address on Ethereum.
+   3. **Externally-owned account** controlled by anyone with the private keys
-   3. *"Smart Contract"* means the bytecode deployed on Ethereum used to maintain records of ownership of the NFT, to which this Agreement is attached.
+   4. **Fabrica Smart Contract** means the bytecode deployed on Ethereum used to maintain records of ownership of the NFT, to which this Agreement is attached.
+   5. **Contract Account** means programs running on Ethereum
-   4. *"Token ID"* means the value returned by the `mint()` function, used to uniquely identify a newly issued NFT.
+   6. **Token ID** means the value returned by the `mint()` function, used to uniquely identify a newly issued NFT.
-   5. *"Transfer"* means any operation performed thorugh the Smart Contract that assigns the NFT to a new Address.
+   7. **Transfer** means any operation performed thorugh the Smart Contract that assigns the NFT to a new Address.
-   6. *"Burn"* means any operation performed using the Smart Contract that results in the removal of the association between a Token ID and an Address, effectively destroying the NFT.
+   8. **Burn** means any operation performed using the Smart Contract that results in the removal of the association between a Token ID and an Address, effectively destroying the NFT.
-   6. Beneficiary / Beneficial Owner
-   6. Trustee
-   6. Grantor
-   6. Fabrica Smart Contract
-   6. Property
-   6. Trust [or define in preamble]
+   9. **Beneficiary / Beneficial Owner** means the Externally-Owned Account specified as owning the NFT at any given moment.
+   10. **Trustee** is the individual or entity specified by the Beneficial Owner as the Trustee of the Trust.
+   11. **Grantor** is the individual or entity who creates the Trust and NFT by calling the `mint()` function on the Fabrica Smart Contract and deeding the Property into the Trust.
+   12. **Property** is the parcel of real estate identified in the NFT Metadata.
+   13. **Creation Date** is the time
+   14. **Trust Name** is the name of the Trust identified in the NFT Metadata.
-   6. NFT Metadata - [includes token ID, name, property legal description, address/APN, link to the operating agreement, link to proof of title, geohash, registry name, country name and sub territory]
+   15. **NFT Metadata** means the specifying data linked to the NFT, including Token ID, Trust Name, Property Legal Description, Property Address/APN, as well as links to the Operating Agreement, proof of title document, geohash, registry name, country name and sub territory.
-   7. [Confirmed transaction] --> [pulled from ricardian LLC] means a transaction that has been recorded on Ethereum (as defined above) in accordance with the Consensus Rules (as defined below) in a valid block whose hashed header is referenced by a commercially reasonable number of subsequent valid blocks on Ethereum.
+   16. [Confirmed transaction] --> [pulled from ricardian LLC] means a transaction that has been recorded on Ethereum (as defined above) in accordance with the Consensus Rules (as defined below) in a valid block whose hashed header is referenced by a commercially reasonable number of subsequent valid blocks on Ethereum.
 The initial number of such blocks shall be 12.
-   8. [Consensus rules] --> [pulled from ricardian LLC] means the rules for transaction validity, block validity and determination of the canonical blockchain that are embodied in Ethereum.
+   17. [Consensus rules] --> [pulled from ricardian LLC] means the rules for transaction validity, block validity and determination of the canonical blockchain that are embodied in Ethereum.
-   9. [token updates] --> not sure we need it
 2. The NFT is minted via the Fabrica Smart Contract, and ownership records are maintained there
 3. Any action that the owner of the trust wants to commit re: the digital title/the property/the trust shall only be valid and fully sufficient if instructed on Ethereum through the Smart Contract and under the conditions of this Agreement.
 4. Signature validity/consequence - Any signature or execution made through the use of private keys on Ethereum for any matters relating to the NFT, the Trust, the Token Mint, etc. shall be valid and fully sufficient, as if signed in writing.